wxmAndrew/Static-Slicing-Tool/README.md

 # Static-Slicing-Tool

+## Course: Software Analysis, Summer Semester 2020
+## Univeristy of Passau, CS master program
 (class assignment)

-## Subject: Software Analysis, Summer Semester 2020

 The task is to implement the static slicing algorithm, for Java byte code.
 Program slicing computes a set of program statements, called program slice, that may affect the values at some point of interest, the slicing criterion.
 In particular to implement an intra-procedural static slicer for Java byte code.